BrickSchema/Brick/CONTRIBUTING.md

 Tags provide an alternative way of instantiating classes; Brick can infer classifications from the set of tags applied to an entity with the `brick.hasTag` relationship.
 Each subclass's tags should contain *at least* the tags of its parent class; currently, the set of tags for a class must be explicitly annotated.
-Tags can also be explicitly defined in `bricksrc/tags.py`.

 ### Defining Brick Relationships